Bky93/Pawmium-Project-1/README.md

 ## Libraries and programmes used

 GitHub backing up all aspects of the project.
-Bootstrap was used for across the site for esponsiveness, style and layout.
+Bootstrap was used for across the site for responsiveness, style and layout.

 ## Deployment

-The site was deployed early on GitHub pages.
+The site was deployed on GitHub pages.

 ## Local Deployment